Giesecke+Devrient: Expansion of business activities and restructuring

 In January 2015, G+D founded Veridos GmbH in Berlin as a cooperation with Bundesdruckerei, with G+D holding 60%.
 This company is offering secure identification products for governments, such as ID cards, passports, and automated border control systems.
 In the same year, G+D closed its banknote printing facility in Munich, increasing printing capacities at its Leipzig site.
 Additionally, the company relocated its chip card personalisation operations to Neustadt near Coburg.

 In 2017, Giesecke+Devrient joined the Verimi identification platform, which together with more than a dozen well-known German and foreign companies, offers a portal for the protection of digital identity and personal data.
 G+D has held a 10% stake in Verimi since January 2018.

 At the same time, the company underwent restructuring and transformed into a holding structure, distributing its business activities across four subsidiaries.
 In April 2018, the company's name was slightly modified from Giesecke & Devrient (G+D) to Giesecke+Devrient (G+D).
 The business was divided into the units G+D Currency Technology (including the Louisenthal paper mill), Secunet, Veridos, and G+D Mobile Security.
 That same year, G+D raised €200 million through a promissory note loan.

 In July 2018, G+D secured a contract to produce electronic passports for the residents of Bangladesh.
 Over a ten-year period, the company will supply 160 million passports as part of a €340 million deal, marking one of G+D's largest projects.
 The same year, Build38 was created as a spin-off and took over part of the Mobile App Security and Intelligence portfolio.
 It has its head office in Munich, development in Barcelona and sales office in Singapore.
 It provides in-app protection systems to manage mobile apps on insecure mobile devices.

-In 2019, G+D acquired a 4.85% stake in Berlin-based Brighter AI Technologies GmbH to support developments in biometric identity protection, such as facial anonymisation.
+In 2019, G+D acquired a 4.85% stake in Berlin-based Brighter AI Technologies to support developments in biometric identity protection, such as facial anonymisation.
 In the same year, a decision was made to repurpose part of the company headquarters in Munich-Steinhausen.
 The old building, constructed between 1953 and 1959, was demolished in 2020.
 A new structure, completed in 2024 and named Der Bogen (the arch), provides space for retail, restaurants, and offices.

 In 2020, G+D Ventures acquired stakes in the crypto-asset company Metaco and a 30% share in Swiss software company Netcetera.
 By January 2024, its stake in Netcetera was increased to 95% to accelerate growth in digital payment systems.
 Additionally, G+D developed Filia, a central bank digital currency designed as digital cash for offline payments via smartphones or smart cards.
 Filia does not require a bank account or network connection, ensures no private data is disclosed, and incurs no transaction fees.